getreu/tp-note/docs/source/tpnote--manpage.md

   NB: the example is equivalent to the previous one.
 The only difference is, that the separators are expressed through the alternation of digits and letters.

+**Summary:**

+1. A _sort-tag_ is composed of a number of counters, which can be numerical, e.g. '`123.28`' or combined numerical/letter based, e.g. '`123ab`'.

+2. A counter is set of digits (base 10) '`123`' or a set of lowercase letters (base 26) '`ab`'.

+3. A letter based counter can be maximal 2 letters wide.
+Its maximum is '`zz`' (cf. '`filename.sort_tag.letters_in_succession_max`').

+4. A _sequential sort-tag_ is a sort-tag that whose counters are at most 3 digits wide (cf. '`sort_tag.sequential.digits_in_succession_max`').

+5. The filter '`incr_sort_tag`' increments only sequential sort-tags.

+6. In order not to confuse sequential and chronological sort-tags, it is recommended to always write out the year in chronological sort-tags with 4 digits, e.g. ''`2013-08-10`' or '`20130810`'.

 Before Tp-Note creates a new note file, it searches the current directory for the latest existing Tp-Note file.
 If that file starts with a sequence number